vanus-labs/docs/content/cloud-docs/source/aws-mysql/setup.md

 ---

-# Step 2: Setup your connection in Vanus Cloud
+## Step 2: Setup your connection in Vanus Cloud

-**To set up rds-mysql Source in Vanus Cloud:**

 1. Click on the server you just created in AWS RDS.
 ![](images/23.png)